erprice/fes/README.md

 - update expiration
 - delete

-Python dependencies include: flask, hashlib, redis, dateutil, requests.
+Python dependencies include: flask, hashlib, redis, dateutil, requests, nose.
 Obviously, you must also have redis and hbase installed and running.
 Fes uses the hbase REST client.

 NOTE: Fes is a work in progress.
 Not all REST endpoints are functional.
 There is also a laundry list of improvements in TODO.txt